TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 What we do How does Bank of America protect my personal information?

 To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
-For more information visit bankofamerica.com/security.
+For more information visit bankofamerica.com/security or ml.com.

 How does Bank of America collect my personal information?